tadhgboyle/tab/README.md

     - Price changes
     - Etc
 - Bulk change prices of items (Everything 10% *off* or everything 20% *more* etc)
-- Add Manager role (Or let them make all their own roles with permissions?).
-    - All Cashier permissions + adding/editing products
 - Add PDF printing of all users transactions
     - In settings page, allow to upload a custom logo to be on invoice
 - Seperate orders, users and stats into weeks (Like Green Bay)